Kagebounshin/skateshop/README.md

 <h2 align="center"><img src="img-readme/amIResponsive.png"></h2>

 The SkateShop is a place where you can assemble a skateboard of you choice, or just buy single items for you setup.

-This is an E-commerce web application, the company is fictional, and this site is a assignment from Code Institute.
+For the already experienced Skater to the more novice once.
+The company for this E-commerce web application is fictional, and this site is a assignment from [Code Institute](https://codeinstitute.net/).

 ## Table Of Content
 1.[**UX**](#user-experience)